···

 No Exit Ramp

 Thoughts bounce inside with nowhere to go.
-The loop has no output, so it just repeats.
+No output means constant replay.

 It feels like problem-solving, but the same ground gets covered without progress.